vivekb084/QuestionGenerator/README.md

 # QuestionGenerator
 Generate Question for subtraction with given digits in Minued and Subtrahend.
 Number can be generated based on borrow flag.
-If borrow flag is true then subtraction calculations with use borrow.
+If borrow flag is true then subtraction calculations will use borrow.

 # How To Install
   ```